Laminated Printing: Sealed Edge or Flush Cut?

 A Sealed Edge is created when a printed piece is sandwiched between two pieces of plastic laminate film that extend past the edge of the printed piece.
 This allows the two sheets of film to bond to each other around the entire perimeter, thus totally encapsulating the printed document in plastic.

 A Sealed Edge provides the ultimate protection against contaminants and is used when the printing may be subject to frequent handling or used in a harsh environment.
 The overhang lip created by the Sealed Edge method is usually in the range of 1/8" - 1/2" to produce a strong bond and ensure that fluids and dirt never contact the edge of the printed paper substrate.

 Common uses for Sealed Edge lamination include restaurant and bar menus, factory signage, machinery hang tags, identification cards and educational materials.

 A Flush Cut refers to lamination that is trimmed even with the edge of the printed piece.
 A Flush Cut offers aesthetic benefits, but the edge of the printing is not completely enclosed in film.
 Therefore, it does not completely protect the edge of the paper from moisture, oil or grime like the Sealed Edge method.

 As you would expect, Flush Cut lamination is not recommended for printed items that are handled excessively or used in damp or dirty conditions.
 However, it is still a very popular method for many other applications.
 These include business cards, bookmarks, presentation folders and the interior pages of a book or binder.

-If you have any questions about lamination or have an upcoming laminated project, give Formax Printing Solutions a call.
+If you have any questions about lamination or have an upcoming laminated project, give Formax Printing Solutions a call at 866-367-6221 or submit our quote request form.
 Whether your print project requires Sealed Edge or Flush Cut lamination, we can offer you helpful guidance and money-saving ideas.

 Take care!
 Rick